 Episcissors-60 are an example of a product that may help solve this problem.
 Episcissors-60 are patented fixed angle scissors that take away human error in estimating episiotomy angles during childbirth.
 This innovation reduces the risk of complications associated with standard practice episiotomies.

 “The Episcissors‑60 are designed to guide an accurate mediolateral episiotomy at 60 degrees to the perineal midline.
 They provide an alternative to standard episiotomy scissors, for which the cutting angle must be estimated” (NICE MIB33)

 Evidence suggests that Episcissors-60 may halve the annual number of OASIS injuries per year.
-To find the data on OASIS injuries for your hospital, search for your Trust on the Royal College of Obstetricians and Gynaecologists 18 maternity indicators.
 The number of episiotomy procedures carried out and the proportion of third and fourth degree perineal tears can be found under indicators five and six.

 You can find out more about episiotomy and the evidence base for using angled scissors such as Episcissors-60 by following the related links on the right.

 Where can I find out more about implementation?